Cook smarter

 80-85%+ Very open, large holes Ciabatta, focaccia, pan de cristal

 Higher hydration dough is harder to handle.
-If you are chasing a more open crumb, increase hydration by 2-3% at a time.
-Jumping from 68% to 80% overnight will give you a sticky mess, not better bread.
+If you're chasing a more open crumb, increase hydration by 2-3% at a time.
+After dozens of bakes I can say this with certainty: jumping from 68% to 80% overnight will give you a sticky mess, not better bread.

 2. Fermentation

 Fermentation creates the gas that becomes your crumb.
-Under-ferment and there is not enough gas — tight, dense crumb.
-Over-ferment and the gluten network collapses — flat, gummy crumb with large, irregular tunnels.
+Under-ferment and there isn't enough gas: tight, dense crumb.
+Over-ferment and the gluten network collapses: flat, gummy crumb with large, irregular tunnels.

 For open crumb, aim for 75-80% volume increase during bulk.
 For tight crumb, 50-60% is plenty.
 Watch the dough, not the clock.